What will I be doing as an Articling Student?

 - To see the end result of something they started

-What are the three main practice groups?
+What are the three main practice areas?

 The Real Estate Group, in addition to purchases and sales of real estate, is also involved in loan transactions on behalf of financial institutions, the development of residential and industrial subdivisions from the planning stage through to eventual sale of the fully developed lands, and the development of condominiums.
 The Real Estate Group also includes lawyers who specialize exclusively in commercial leasing, acting primarily on behalf of owners of shopping centres and major retail chains.